amandaclarck/API-Test/README.md

               }`
           ## Most accessed questions of the week:

-            Fill up every field with a valid date number
+            Fill up every field with a valid date number.
+It'll return most accessed questions from the beginning of the week until the end of the week of the given date

              `{
                 "year": "2020",